 R-Shiny Applications

 It is of interest to determine how sensitive both metrics are to changes in the underlying data, especially since institutions are driving policy intended to move up in Carnegie rank.
-We developed a Shiny (CITE) application in R designed to allow the user to select a school and assess the sensitivity of that school’s classification to changes in the underlying variables.
+We developed a Shiny (CITE) application in R designed to allow the user to select a school and assess the sensitivity of that school’s classification to changes in the underlying variables for both the Carnegie and SEM-based methods.
 The user could select a school and then use a slide bar to either increase or decrease the number of PhDs awarded in each category, research staff size, or research expenditures.
 Changes can be made to either a single variable, all of them, or just a select group.
 The application takes the user input and re-calculates the PCA-based indices and SEM-based results on the new dataset, and shows where the university would be relative to other schools in that update.

 The applications can be found at: ___INSERT URL HERE__.
 For administrators and decision makers at institutions, they can be used to assess sensitive spots in both classification systems and inform growth-oriented policy.
 Institutions can test hypothetical policy actions to determine their efficacy on both classification systems.
 Moreover, the applications can be used to compare the sensitivity of changes in the underlying variables across classification systems.